latonis/latonis.github.io/src/posts/yara-and-me.md

 > YARA is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
 With YARA you can create descriptions of malware families (or whatever you want to describe) based on textual or binary patterns.

 ## Where the **Mach-O** module is going
 There's quite a few routes where development can continue, and I'm going to go over a few of them in this blog.
-A bit of conext is needed before we dive into what I'd like to work on.
+A bit of context is needed before we dive into what I'd like to work on.

 First, I'm going to talk about the elephant in the room when it comes to YARA, YARA-X, and Mach-O. YARA (the one written in C) and Mach-O parsing did not have the healthiest of relationships.
 There were missing docs, security vulnerabilities due to improper parsing, and a bit more.
 If you'd like context on any of this, you can find more info and form your own opinions from these PRs and Issues:
 - [#1100](https://github.com/VirusTotal/yara/pull/1100)